On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Introduction

 We now turn to skew braces.
 Braces were introduced by Rump \cite{Rump} in order to study non-degenerate involutive set-theoretical solutions of the Yang-Baxter equation.
-They were generalised to skew braces by Guarnieri and Vendramin \cite{GV}.
-Skew braces give solutions of the Yang-Baxter equation which are not necessarily involutive.
+Guarnieri and Vendramin \cite{GV} defined the more general concept of skew braces to study non-degenerate solutions of the Yang-Baxter equation which are not necessarily involutive.
 A skew brace $(B,+, \circ)$ consists of a set $B$ and two operations, each making $B$ into a group, and satisfying a certain compatibility condition by virtue of which the multiplicative group $(B,\circ)$ has an action on the additive group $(B,+)$.
-A skew brace is a brace if $(B,+)$ is abelian, and in this case $(B,\circ)$ must be soluble.
-In any skew brace, $(B, \circ)$ can be viewed as a regular subgroup of $(B,+)$, and conversely a regular subgroup $G$ in the holomorph of a group $(B,+)$ gives rise to a skew brace $(B,+,\circ)$ with $(B,\circ) \cong G$.
+A skew brace is a brace if $(B,+)$ is abelian.
+As explained in the introduction to \cite{bachiller}, if $(B,+,\circ)$ is a finite brace then $(B,\circ)$ is soluble.
+In any skew brace, $(B, \circ)$ can be viewed as a regular subgroup of the holomorph of $(B,+)$, and conversely a regular subgroup $G$ in the holomorph of a group $(B,+)$ gives rise to a skew brace $(B,+,\circ)$ with $(B,\circ) \cong G$.
 Thus Conjecture \ref{main-conj} is equivalent to the assertion that any finite skew brace with soluble additive group must also have soluble multiplicative group.